xdmushui/partner-center-sdk/develop/create-a-self-serve-policy.md

 - Partner Center

-This topic explains how to create a new self serve policy.
+This topic explains how to create a new self-serve policy.

 ## Prerequisites